kaltura/developer-platform-docs/documentation/player-portal/android/playlist-android.md

 ### Playlist Options
 -----------------------
-#### Playlist Metadata - playlistMetadata
+#### Playlist Metadata - `playlistMetadata`
-Should be used for all Playlists except the OVP by id configuration where this data is retrived from the BE.
+Should be used for all Playlists except the OVP by id configuration where this data is retrieved from the BE.
-#### Start Index - startIndex
+#### Start Index - `startIndex`
-The index that the playlist playbach should start from (default index = 0)
+The index that the playlist playback should start from (default index = 0)
-#### Loop - loopEnabled
+#### Loop - `loopEnabled`
-The playlist will play the first media once lat media in the playlist is ended (default false)
+The playlist will play the first media in the playlist once the last media in the playlist has ended (default false)
-#### Auto Continue -autoContinue
+#### Auto Continue -`autoContinue`
 The next media in the playlist will be played automatically once the previous media ended (default true)
-#### Recover On Error - recoverOnError
+#### Recover On Error - `recoverOnError`
-The playlist manager is able to recover from errors once that flag is enabled, so it will continue to the next media whether the current meida is incorrect or it's url is broken. if auto continue is enabled it will be auto play without uset intervention.
+The playlist manager is able to recover from errors once that flag is enabled, so it will continue to the next media whether the current media is incorrect or it's URL is broken. if auto continue is enabled it will auto play without user intervention.
-#### Count Down Options - playlistCountDownOptions
+#### Count Down Options - `playlistCountDownOptions`
 The logic by which count down start event will be fired (default is 10 last sec for 10 sec after that the auto continue will be activated. if auto continue = false countdown is not activated.
-#### Use API Captions - useApiCaptions
+#### Use API Captions - `useApiCaptions`
-used only for OVP configuration can be configured on theplaylist level of media level
+used only for OVP configuration this can be configured on the playlist level or media level

 <br>To change this behavior, configure the playlist options using one of the following methods:
 <br>Via the API:

-### Example:
+#### Example:

 ```java

        // OVPPlaylistIdOptions